MesoNET/user-documentation/docs/juliet/MPI/MPI_CUDA_aware_Installation_Guide.md

 #### Manual tunning parameters

 For all the runs above we need to specify the location of the gdrcopy library via `-x LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/apps/manual_install/gdrcopy/lib`.
-Without this option, the MPI library would be unabled to use gdrcopy, resulting in a performance degradation.
+Without this option, the MPI library could not use gdrcopy, resulting in performance degradation.
 We also select the same Infiniband MCA for all our runs via `x UCX_NET_DEVICES=mlx5_0:1 `.
-This was done for reproductibility issues.
+This was done for reproducibility issues.
 To learn more about possible UCX options and manual tunning please visit the [OpenUCX website](https://openucx.readthedocs.io/en/master/faq.html?highlight=uct#working-with-gpu).